Compact Speech Translation Models via Discrete Speech Units Pretraining: Results and Analysis

+Similar to ST methods that use pretrained components, our method could be limited by the \emph{pretraining modality gap} \cite{liu2020bridging,pmlr-v202-le23a}.
+Motivated by prior works, we investigate mitigating it with CTC.
+A crucial difference to the prior works is that our method uses DSU for pre-training rather than transcripts.

+We thus study applying CTC in our method at different training stages.
+Owing to the large number of vocabulary configurations on Table \ref{tab:tokenization}, we only experiment with: 1) "No-BPE $1$K-$8$K", 2) "BPE $8$K", 3) "BPE $32$K" and 4) "BPE $32$K-$8$K".
+In each training stage, we report the effect of CTC to the ST performance (per resource group) by averaging the BLEU of these $4$ configurations.

-Table \ref{tab:CTC}\footnote{Owing to the large number of configurations, we can experiment on 4 vocabularies only and then report their average.} presents an analysis of using CTC in the Fbk-to-DSU PT and/or in the ST FT using the DSU-Adapter method.
-We find that CTC helps on either stage, but the gain is 0.27 BLEU more in finetuning.
-Using them jointly still helps, but the gain becomes marginal, i.e, 0.03 BLEU.
+Table \ref{tab:CTC} presents the analysis of applying CTC on our DSU-Adapter method.
+The training condition "Has CTC in DSU PT" refers to the case of applying CTC on the \emph{discrete speech units} in Fbk-to-DSU pretraining, whereas "Has CTC in ST FT" refers to the case of applying CTC on the \emph{translations} in ST finetuning, i.e., on the paired Fbk-Trl data.
+Our result shows that CTC helps on either stage, but the gain is $0.27$ BLEU more in ST finetuning.
+Using them jointly still helps, but the marginal gain is barely $0.03$ BLEU.